ScottSedgwick/Light_Of_Xaryxis/docs/helpersheets/Conditions.markdown

 * Attack rolls against the creature have advantage.
 * Any attack that hits the creature is a critical hit if the attacker is within 5 feet.

+**Paralyzed - Boss creatures and Player Characters**
+* Instead of being incapacitated, a paralyzed creature can take its action or bonus action, but not both.
+* If using its action to attack, a paralyzed creature may make only one attack.
+* The paralyzed creature cannot move.
+* The paralyzed creature cannot take reactions.
+* The creature automatically fails Strength and Dexterity saving throws.
+* Attack rolls against the creature have advantage.
+* Any attack that hits the creature is a critical hit if the attacker is within 5 feet.

 **Poisoned**
 * A poisoned creature has disadvantage on attack rolls and ability checks.